percyfal/ratatosk/doc/source/dev/introduction.rst

 pipeline for analysis of `HaloPlex
 <http://www.genomics.agilent.com/GenericB.aspx?pagetype=Custom&subpagetype=Custom&pageid=3081>`_
 data.
-Rather than writing yet another incomprehensible and difficult-to-maintain shell script, I was basically looking for a more modular approach to building complex pipelines of batch jobs.
+Rather than writing yet another incomprehensible and difficult-to-maintain shell script (ref), I was basically looking for a more modular approach to building complex pipelines of batch jobs.
 A colleague pointed me to `luigi <https://github.com/spotify/luigi>`_, which lets you do just that.

+There are other workflow managers (e.g. Galaxy, Taverna), but for various reasons, these solutions are currently inaccessible at our HPC.
+Writing :mod:`ratatosk` therefore is more of an experiment to try out some of the attractive features of

 What is it?
 ----------------